Skip to content

 Target user settings

-Users who can collect logs are those who have issued a DID after running the app at least once (i.e., the Hive SDK has been initialized at least once).
-However, if a crash or error occurred before initializing the Hive SDK during the app execution process, logs cannot be collected from this user.
+Users who can collect logs are those who have issued a DID after running the game app at least once (i.e., Hive SDK has been initialized at least once).
+However, if a crash or error occurred before initializing Hive SDK during the game app execution process, logs cannot be collected from this user.

 Collecting logs

-Enabling remote logging will collect Hive logs and app logs for the duration of log collection entered in the Hive console.
+Enabling Remote Logging will collect Hive logs and game app logs for the duration of log collection entered in Hive Console.

 Warning